-Further information regarding the Marine Mammal Regulations can be obtained by contacting the DFO Marine Mammal Unit (MMU) (MarineMammals@pac.dfo-mpo.gc.ca).
+For more information on safe boating behavior around whales please visit: Watching Marine Mammals and Be Whale Wise, or by contacting the DFO Marine Mammal Unit (MMU) (Mammals.Marine@dfo-mpo.gc.ca).

+5.4.4.
 Marine Mammal, Leatherback Sea Turtle and Basking Shark Sightings or Entanglements

 The Department appreciates your assistance in tracking the sightings of live cetaceans (whales, dolphins and porpoises), sea turtles and Basking Sharks.
-While there are many whale species found in Pacific Canadian waters, sightings of Basking Shark and Leatherback Sea Turtles are infrequent.
-The collection of sighting data is useful to scientists in determining population size and species distribution and aids in recovery efforts under the Species at Risk Act (SARA).
+While there are many marine mammal species found in Pacific Canadian waters, sightings of Basking Shark and Leatherback Sea Turtles are infrequent.
+The collection of sighting data is useful to scientists in determining population size and species distribution and aids in recovery efforts under the Species at Risk Act (SARA

-To report whale or turtle sightings contact the BC Cetacean Sighting Network:
+To report whale or turtle sightings contact the B.C.
+Cetacean Sighting Network: